 Having a loyalty program on its own won’t turn one-time buyers into long-term customers.
 Your business will also have to provide an excellent product or service.
 A rewards program is merely an added extra on top of an already great business that can increase customer retention.

 Additionally, loyalty programs won’t work for every business.
 You need to sell a product or (type of product) that customers buy regularly.
 While it can be a great idea for coffee shops, airlines, supermarkets, or hairdressers, it is likely to work less well for companies that sell fridges, for example.

 Loyalty programs also aren’t always required for businesses to gain loyal customers.
 Google doesn’t offer a loyalty program, yet many people use their search engine numerous times a day because it offers such a great service.
 A rewards program would be unlikely to change this much.

-Likewise, your favourite pub or bar may not have a loyalty program, but you continue to go there because it has a large selection of drinks and is a fun place to meet friends.
+Likewise, your favorite pub or bar may not have a loyalty program, but you continue to go there because it has a large selection of drinks and is a fun place to meet friends.

 What to Consider Before Implementing a Loyalty Program

 If you are thinking about implementing a loyalty program, here are some things you will have to think about.